Doctor of Audiology (AuD) Program

 Program Requirements: Doctor of Audiology Degree (Au.D)

 Once admitted to the department’s graduate programs, a student must attain classified graduate status, submit a department-approved plan of study (i.e., the doctoral’s degree formal program) to the graduate school for review and approval, satisfactorily complete all courses on the plan and pass a final, comprehensive examination.
-It is noted that for state licensure, and professional certification, additional graduate courses are taken as part of the course of study.
+It is noted that part of the course of study includes courses and practcia that, when successfully completed, qualifies the graduate to apply for state licensure and professional certification.

 You can find a listing of courses, clinical practica and their descriptions using the following link: